Frequently Asked Questions

 We don’t have a curriculum for children younger than 2, but if you want to join early to study ahead of time and be prepared for the years ahead, we welcome you.
 Several parents have happily done this.
 Another great resource for you would be Aubrey’s books: Baby’s First Year Milestones and Toddler Discipline for Every Age and Stage.

 • Nope!
+You do not need a teaching background.
 There are no U.S. states that require parents to hold any kind of teaching certification to homeschool.
 A few states have other educational requirements, such as showing proof of a high school diploma, which you provide to your local district if they require it.
 Homeschooling is legal in many countries around the world and is a lot easier to navigate than you may think (which is great!).

 Of course, we recommend that you check your state or country’s homeschooling requirements, and if you can, find a homeschooling network or group in your local area because they will be able to give you the best tips.